drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

 ---

 ### 6. Budget:
-For the student health and wellness management system which involves around 2000 users in Kolej Tun Dr. Ismail (KTDI), the estimated budget is **RM 570,000**.
+For the student health and wellness management system which involves around 2000 users in Kolej Tun Dr. Ismail (KTDI), the estimated budget is **RM 457,000**.
 The budget includes the costs for 6 months of development and 6 months of maintenance for the system.
 - Hardware: **RM 45,000**\
-This could include purchasing or renting servers, storage devices, networking equipment, computers and other hardware necessary for the development and maintenance of the system.
-The cost might differ depending on the latest requirements of the system and the hardware components chosen.
+This could include purchasing or renting servers, storage devices, networking equipment, computers and other hardware necessary for the development and maintenance of the website.
+The cost might differ depending on the latest requirements of the website and the hardware components chosen.

-- Software: **RM 10,000**\
+- Software: **RM 0**\
-This could include purchasing or licensing software such as operating systems, system development tools, and security software.
-The cost of software might differ depending on the latest requirements of the system, the number of licenses required, and the software tools and platforms chosen.
-To save on software costs, an open-source solution like the MySQL and PHP (LAMP) stack is a suitable alternative, with no cost initially required.
+This could include purchasing or licensing software such as operating systems, web development tools, and security software.
+The cost of software might differ depending on the latest requirements of the website, the number of licenses required, and the software tools and platforms chosen.
+To save on software costs, an open-source solution like the MySQL and xamp is a suitable alternative, with no cost initially required.

 - Testing: **RM 15,000**\
-It requires specialized tests such as functional, performance and security tests to ensure the system functions correctly and meets the requirements.
+It requires specialized tests such as functional, performance and security tests to ensure the website functions correctly and meets the requirements.
 These tests require purchasing and installing specialized test equipment, software and other services that come with their own costs.

 - Maintenance: **RM 60,000**\
-This could include post-launch support and bug fixes for 6 months after the system is developed.
-This budget not only covers the cost of fixing any issues that arise during the maintenance period, but also the addition of new features and the development of any technical upgrades that are required to ensure the system is secure and up-to-date.
+This could include post-launch support and bug fixes for 6 months after the website is developed.
+This budget not only covers the cost of fixing any issues that arise during the maintenance period, but also the addition of new features and the development of any technical upgrades that are required to ensure the website is secure and up-to-date.

 - Security: **RM 20,000**\
 This might involve setting in place security measures like firewalls, encryption and frequent security audits to safeguard user data and prevent any cyberattacks.
-The cost of security implementation might differ based on the system needs as well as the providing services chosen.
+The cost of security implementation might differ based on the website needs as well as the providing services chosen.

 - Personnel: **RM 267,000**\
 This could include salaries or fees for the development team members such as developer,user experience designer, quality assurance tester, documentation specialists and requirements analyst designer.
 The cost for a development team will vary according to their expertise and skill.

 - Contingency: **RM50,000**\
-This could include additional funds set aside for any potential expenses or changes in project scope that might occur throughout the system's development and maintenance phases.
+This could include additional funds set aside for any potential expenses or changes in project scope that might occur throughout the website's development and maintenance phases.
 Such a budget can assist with dealing with possible delays, revisions in the project's scope or any other sudden changes that need additional financial resources.

-In conclusion, the estimated budget is **RM 467,000** which covers the costs for hardware, software, testing, maintenance, security, personnel and contingency.
+In conclusion, the estimated budget is **RM 457,000** which covers the costs for hardware, software, testing, maintenance, security, personnel and contingency.
 Any potential budget alterations must be relayed to stakeholders and project sponsors.

 ---